-After nearly 70 years under consistent management representing a five-fold gradient in plant productivity (Table 1), a gradient in SOC stocks ranging from 14 to 33 Mg C ha-1 was established.
-It is important to acknowledge here that the range of observed

-- SOC stocks was a result of greater SOC losses in the low productivity treatments relative to the 1925 initial stocks, with most 15 of this loss occurring between 1925 and 1963 (Grace et al., 1995).
-The levelling off in the loss rates suggests that these treatments were close to a steady state SOC value with respect to the long-term management.
-The strong linear relationship between inputs and SOC is well supported by findings in other agricultural trials (e.g., Rasmussen and Parton, 1994; Paustian et al., 1997; Kong et al., 2005) and forms one of the principle tenets of most conceptual (Jenny, 1941) and numerical models 20 - of SOC dynamics (e.g. Parton et al., 1987; Jenkinson 1990).
+After nearly 70 years under consistent management representing a 5-fold gradient in plant productivity (Table 1), a gradient in SOC stocks ranging from 14 to $33 \text{ Mg C} \text{ ha}^{-1}$ was established.
+It is important to acknowledge here that the range of observed SOC stocks was a result of greater SOC losses in the low-productivity treatments relative to the 1925 initial stocks, with most of this loss occurring between 1925 and 1963 (Grace et al., 1995).
+The leveling-off in the loss rates suggests that these treatments were close to a steadystate SOC value with respect to the long-term management.
+The strong linear relationship between inputs and SOC is well supported by findings in other agricultural trials (e.g., Rasmussen and Parton, 1994; Paustian et al., 1997; Kong et al., 2005) and forms one of the principle tenets of most conceptual (Jenny, 1941) and numerical models of SOC dynamics (e.g., Parton et al., 1987; Jenkinson 1990).

-There were strong correlations between nearly all of the measured, estimated and modelled parameters (Table 6).
+There were strong correlations between nearly all of the measured, estimated and modeled parameters (Table 6).
 With increasing annual C inputs, a greater proportion of SOC in what is regarded as a readily available form (i.e., POC) was found.
-A more nuanced picture emerges from interpretation of the NMR data; by normalizing the NMR spectra to observable C

-- 25 content, all treatments appear to have a similar amount of char-like carbon but increasing amounts of both plant (i.e. POClike) and microbial-like (i.e. highly aliphatic compounds) OM with increasing productivity, agreeing with the C fractionation data.
-The amino sugar results lend further support for increasing amounts of microbial-derived OM in the soils under the higher input rotations.
-Modelling scenario #2 supported this notion as well with an increase in proportion of SOC in the active and slow cycling pools at the expense of the resistant pool (Fig. 4c).
-These findings, again, are consistent with expectations from - previous research across a range of ecosystems (e.g., Cambardella and Elliot, 1992; Kong et al., 2005; Lajtha et al., 2014) and 30 would be more or less simulated by most multiple pool numerical models.
-For example, Kong et al. (2005) found a 5 Mg C ha^{-1} gradient in POC, measured as the 250-2000 μ m size fraction, after 10 years under a range of management practices resulting in a tenfold gradient in C inputs.
+A more nuanced picture emerges from interpretation of the NMR data (Fig. 2a); by normalizing the NMR spectra to observable C content, all treatments appear to have a similar amount of char-like carbon (peak centered at 130 ppm) but increasing amounts of both plant (i.e., POClike, high fraction of O-alkyl C) and microbial-like (i.e., highly aliphatic compounds, alkyl and N-alkyl C) OM with increasing productivity, agreeing with the C fractionation data.
+The amino sugar results lend further support for increasing amounts of microbially derived OM in the soils under the higher input rotations.
+Modeling scenario 2 supported this notion as well with an increase in proportion of SOC in the active and slow cycling pools at the expense of the resistant pool (Fig. 4c).
+These findings, again, are consistent with expectations from previous research across a range of ecosystems (e.g., Cambardella and Elliot, 1992; Kong et al., 2005; Lajtha et al., 2014) and would be more or less simulated by most multiple-pool numerical models.
+For example, Kong et al. (2005) found a $5 \text{ Mg C} \text{ ha}^{-1}$ gradient in POC, measured as the 250-2000 μm size fraction, after 10 years under a range of management practices resulting in a tenfold gradient in C inputs.